zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ### 3.5 Post-installation (Rocky Linux)

-To check that the running daemons run:
+To check if the daemons are running, do:

 ```sh
 sudo systemctl status zm-rpcapi